 [Sapling only] In Sapling, Pedersen commitments are used instead of SHA256Compress.
-These commitments are statistically hiding, and so "everlasting anonymity" is supported for Sapling notes under the same conditions as in Zerocash.
+These commitments are statistically hiding, and so "everlasting anonymity" is supported for Sapling notes under the same conditions as in Zerocash (by the protocol, not necessarily by zcashd).

 8.6 Changes to PRF inputs and truncation